Skip to content

 If you access these files a lot, spend a bit of time making a permanent connection from your OS.

 Through the web interface of our next server, files and folders can be shared with people outside our organization for collaboration efforts.
+Use Nextcloud here when the other side needs ongoing access or collaborative editing instead of a temporary download link.

 1. Select the share properties of a file or folder.